-Lucie Lapovsky is an economist who consults, writes and speaks widely on issues related to higher education finance, strategy, governance and enrollment management.
-She also specializes in searches for Chief Financial Officers and writes and speaks on women’s leadership.
+Lucie Lapovsky is an economist who consults, writes and speaks widely on issues related to higher education finance, pricing, strategy, governance, and enrollment management.
+She also specializes in searches for chief financial officers and writes and speaks on issues related to women’s leadership.
 Her clients include public and private colleges and universities throughout the United States and various companies and organizations throughout the world.
-She also is actively engaged in research on tuition discounting and pricing and cost containment in higher education.
+Recent clients include Pitzer College, Agnes Scott, The College of Wooster, La Salle University, Carthage, Point Park, University of the Sciences, Goucher College, Drew University, Loyola New Orleans, Lewis & Clark, University of Findlay, Cabrini and Nomura Securities.
+In addition, she is actively engaged in research on price resets, tuition discounting and cost containment.

 She is the co-editor of three books: Strategic Financial Challenges for Higher Education: How to Achieve Quality, Accountability and Innovation; Roles and Responsibilities of Chief Financial Officers both published by Jossey-Bass and The White House Project Report: Benchmarking Women’s Leadership.
-She also is the author of more than 200 chapters and articles, a contributor to Forbes and is a frequent speaker at major higher education conferences.
+She blogs for Forbes and is the author of more than 200 chapters and articles and is a frequent speaker at major higher education conferences.

 She received her B.A. degree from Goucher College, and her M.A. and Ph.D. degrees in Economics from the University of Maryland at College Park.
-She also attended the Institute for Educational Management at Harvard and the Directors Institute at Duke.
-Among the many honors she has received, she was awarded the Donna Shavlik award from the American Council on Higher Education for her sustained commitment to advancing women in higher education in 2016.
-She was named one of the top 100 women in Maryland in 1999 by the Daily Record, and she received the Alumni Award of Honor from Packer Collegiate Institute in 2009.
+She also attended the new President’s Institute and the Institute for Educational Management at Harvard and the Directors Institute at Duke.
+Among her many honors, she was the recipient of the Donna Shavlik award from the American Council on Education for Advancing Women’s Leadership in Higher Education in 2016; she was named one of the top 100 women in Maryland in 1999 by the Daily Record and she received the Alumni Award of Honor from Packer Collegiate Institute in NY in 2009.